DCGroothuizenDijkema/Fractal/README.md

 ## About

 This is a personal project made to better understand some examples of fractal geometry.
-At this stage, this is limited to Newton's fractals and the Mandelbrot Set.
+At this stage, this is limited to Newton's fractals, Julia Set fractals, and the Mandelbrot Set.
 The purpose of this programme is not to provide a novel way to explore these objects, only for my personal edification in C++ programming, interfacing with Python, and visualisation.

-This repository also includes the code to produce both fractals implemented with CUDA, done to teach myself the basics of GPU programming.
+This repository also includes the code to produce all fractals implemented with CUDA, done to teach myself the basics of GPU programming.
 They were written for a NVidia GeForce GTX 1060.
 However, my understanding of GPU programming at this stage is that I can make no claims that the code will work or even compile on other CUDA compatible GPUs, or the same GPU on a different computer.

 ## Output